 4. Kefir clumps will rise to the top and the mixture should smell somewhat similar to yogurt: sour and tangy.

-Drain mixture through thin-wired colander or sieve to remove clumps.
-Alternatively blend clumps into mixture.
+Drain the mixture through a thin-wired colander or sieve to remove clumps.
+Alternatively, blend clumps into the mixture.

-5. Flavor with natural sweetener such as honey, agave or maple syrup.
+5. Flavor with natural sweeteners such as honey, agave, or maple syrup.